Blake-Madden/i18n-check/README.md

 <img src="options-dialog-source.png" width="300" />
 <img src="options-dialog-resources.png" width="300" />

-`i18n-check` is a command-line utility and graphical interface that scans a folder of files and checks for the following issues:
+`i18n-check` is a command-line utility and graphical interface that scans source and resource files and checks for various i18n and l10n issues.
+Additionally, the GUI version provides pseudo-translation support for *gettext* catalogs (\*.po files).

+The command line and GUI versions provide the following checks:

 - Strings exposed for translation¹ that probably should not be.
 This includes (but not limited to):
   - Filenames
   - Strings only containing `printf()` commands